Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

 Join Triangles
    Joins adjacent triangles into quads.
    Has all the same properties as the *Tris to Quads* operator (angle limit, compare UVs, etc.).
-Max Face Angle
-   ToDo 2.64.
-Max Shape Angle
+Max Face Angle, Max Shape Angle, Compare
-   ToDo 2.64.
+   See :ref:`mesh-faces-tristoquads`.

 Make Vertex Parent